Get insider access

 1. Best Sony TV

 The best Sony TV we've tested is the Sony A95L OLED.
-This impressive TV delivers incredible picture quality in any viewing environment thanks to its QD-OLED panel technology.
+Thanks to its QD-OLED panel technology, this impressive TV delivers incredible picture quality in any viewing environment.
 Dark scenes look incredible, with perfect contrast and no distracting blooming around bright highlights in dark scenes.
 Colors are vibrant and lifelike, and the TV can display an incredibly wide range of colors.
-Thanks to Sony's excellent processing capabilities, the TV delivers an image that closely matches the content creator's intent, with nearly perfect PQ-EOTF tracking and fantastic gradient processing.
-This is a fantastic choice for cinephiles who care about image fidelity.
+Thanks to Sony's excellent processing capabilities, the TV delivers an image that closely matches the content creator's intent, with nearly perfect PQ EOTF tracking and fantastic gradient processing, making it one of the best reference models on the market.

-It also has impressive gaming features, including HDMI 2.1 bandwidth for 4k @ 120Hz gaming.
-It's part of Sony's 'Perfect for PS5' lineup, which offers a few unique features that help ensure you get the best experience possible when gaming on PS5, like Auto HDR Tone Mapping and Auto Genre Picture Mode.
+It also has impressive gaming features, including HDMI 2.1 bandwidth for 4k @ 120Hz gaming with VRR.
 It supports a wide range of formats, including Dolby Vision HDR, and it supports eARC audio passthrough and all common audio formats, so you can spend more time enjoying your favorite movies and less time playing with settings and worrying about format support.
 It's expensive but remains one of the best TVs on the market.

 See our review